 Expectation: During delivery, I will feel the most pain from contractions and pushing.

 Reality: Not necessarily.
 This is certainly true for some women.
 But for others (myself) included—the worst pain can be from other procedures.
 I was induced for the birth of my second daughter.
 Both the insertion of the catheter and the process of having an IV needle inserted into my hand were by far the most painful experiences.
-The first nurse was unable to insert the IV into the top of my hand.
-After many tries and a lot of blood, another nurse took over and eventually got the thing in somewhere on my wrist, I believe!
+The first nurse could not insert the IV into the top of my hand.
+After many tries and a lot of blood, another nurse took over and eventually got the thing in somewhere on my wrist!
 I did have an epidural for the birth itself.
 So that took the edge off considerably when it came to the contractions and pushing.

 I’ll Deliver In The Hospital